 All disciplinary matters will be addressed by the Office of the Dean of Students, the Cumberland University Student Conduct Committee, or the Office of Residence Life.
 Students may request to have their case heard by either the appropriate campus administrator or the (CUSCC).
 All cases will be referred directly to the CUSCC for case adjudication.
-The Dean of Students and the Vice President of Administration each reserve the right to immediately suspend any student who presents a danger to campus pending case adjudication.
+The Dean of Students and the Vice President for IT, Campus Services, and Security each reserve the right to immediately suspend any student who presents a danger to campus pending case adjudication.
 In the event that the Dean of Students is unavailable to initiate the adjudication process in a timely manner and a case must be adjudicated immediately to protect the safety and welfare of the campus, the Dean of Students may appoint an alternate university administrator to initiate the adjudication process.

 Students will receive a notification letter following the receipt of an incident report.
 This letter requests that the student schedule a meeting with the Dean of Students or alternative hearing officer.
 During an initial meeting with the Dean of Students or other hearing officer, a student can enter the conduct resolution process immediately by indicating that they agree with the incident report and are willing to accept sanctions.
 In this case, no formal conduct hearing would be held.
 If the student disputes facts in the incident report and requests a hearing, s/he may request to have the case heard by the CUSCC.
 The CUSCC will meet on a weekly basis to adjudicate cases.